devopsdao/webthree/README.md

 The library won't send signed transactions to miners itself.
 Instead, it relies on an RPC client to do that.
-You can use a public RPC API like [infura](https://infura.io/), setup your own using [geth](https://github.com/ethereum/go-ethereum/wiki/geth) or, if you just want to test things out, use a private testnet with [truffle](https://www.trufflesuite.com/) and [ganache](https://www.trufflesuite.com/ganache).
-All these options will give you an RPC endpoint to which the library can connect.
+You can use a public RPC API like [infura](https://infura.io/), setup your own using [geth](https://geth.ethereum.org/docs/getting-started) or for development it is handy to use a private testnet running on [hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#quick-start).
+You will be able to run a local RPC endpoint to which the library can connect.

 ```dart
 import 'package:http/http.dart'; //You can also import the browser version